Why is Everything a Struggle with Kids? How to Make Life With Kids Easier

-Seven out of ten families had children (mostly under the age of seven) who were unhappy upon arriving.
+In seven out of ten families the children (mostly under the age of seven) expressed their discontent to their clearly hassled parents.
 The power struggles were real, y’all.

-Two out of ten families arrived with grandparents or friends and the children were eager to share happiness instead of grief.
+Two out of ten families arrived with grandparents or friends and the children seemed eager to please and generally happy.

-The other family had either hit the random happiness jackpot (that day) or, more likely, had bribed their child into happiness in order to get through the evening.
+The tenth family clearly hit the random happiness jackpot (that day) or, more likely, they bribed their child into happiness before getting to practice so they could get through the evening without a meltdown.

 I remember those days all too well.
 When I had children under the age of seven I’d constantly wonder, “Does parenting ever get easier?”
-It seemed like everything with young children was a struggle.
+It seemed like young children made everything a struggle.

 They cried a lot.
 They said no too often.
 They seemed generally moody and unhappy.

-Of course, when I began to pay close attention, I realized they were happier much more than I felt they were.
-It’s just that the tantrums, power struggles, and tears take such a huge amount of time and energy that it can easily feel as if young children are always unhappy.
+Of course, when I began to pay close attention, I realized my kids were happier much more than I felt they were.
+It’s just that the tantrums, power struggles, and tears took so much time and energy it felt like my little ones were never happy.

 If the kiddos ain’t happy, then mama ain’t happy and if mama ain’t happy then . . . well, you can see the terrible cycle that families end up repeating day after day.

 Why don’t kids roll out of bed happy?
 I mean, they’re living the life, right?
-No bills, they don’t have to deal with traffic, no big, life-altering decisions they have to make.
+They have no bills, they don’t have to deal with traffic, and they don’t have to make big, life-altering decisions.